thaliaarchi/tty37-docs/tty37.md

 TODO: Note whether high bits are in each function bar from the figures.

+Question: What are the parts for these?

+SHIFT IN/SHIFT OUT are/use slot 32. \[Type figure 26]

 | Name  | Abbr | ASCII   | P | Coord | Marking    | Spacing         | 11| 10| 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | Levels | Deriv |
 | ----- | ---- | ------- | - | ----- | ---------- | --------------- | - | - | - | - | - | - | - | - | - | - | - | ------ | ----- |
 | NUL   | NL   | 0000000 | 0 | 0,8   | `________` | 1·2·3·4·5·6·7·8 | - | - | - | S | S | S | S | S | S | S | S | 8      | A     |